Job application

 In this article:

-• From choosing a job to your first interview;
+• From choosing the targeted job post to your first interview;

 • Advices, tools and templates to help you along the way;